 SHS kits offer a raft of raft of economic, environmental and health benefits for the region’s rural communities, where off-grid households are currently spending USD 14 – USD 20 per month on kerosene, candles, batteries and phone charging.

 The typical solar system that PEG provides includes a solar panel, control box, phone charging kit, five LED light bulbs with cables and switches, an LED rechargeable torch, a rechargeable radio and a 19” television.
 Bigger systems include fans, more lights and larger televisions, and PEG is also starting to leverage its credit knowledge to offer solar water pumps and solar gensets to underserved smallholder farmers.

 Through the asset-based financing scheme, PEG’s customers – who lack formal banking services – make small incremental repayments via their mobile phones to acquire, use and finally own the solar system.
 If customers default on the loan, the assets are automatically switched off remotely until the customer starts paying again.

 Sales agents are paid a portion of their total commission upfront, and the remainder over the next six months of the loan term, dependent on customer repayment status.
 If customers default the commission is clawed back, which incentivises agents to find trustable and credit-worthy customers, as well as to deliver ongoing product support.

 Lending type: Equity

 PEG is delighted to have received an investment from REPP.
-The management team have deep experience in innovative financing approaches for energy, and we are looking forward to learning from them.- Hugh Whalan, Group CEO, PEG Africa
+The management team has deep experience in innovative financing approaches for energy, and we have learned a lot working with them.- Hugh Whalan, Group CEO, PEG Africa